rfsjim/Curated-Dev-Knowledge-Repo/README.md

 - Adapter – convert one interface to another (e.g., old plug to new socket)
 - Bridge – separate abstraction from implementation
 - Composite – tree structure (like folders & files)
-- Decorator – wrap stuff to add behaviour
+- Decorator – wrap stuff to add behaviour, used to attach additional responsibilities to an object dynamically.
 - Facade – a simple front for complex subsystems
 - Flyweight – reuse shared objects to save memory
 - Proxy – control access to an object (security, lazy loading etc.)